-The Yale School of Public Health (YSPH) seeks to hire a scholar at the level of Assistant or Associate Professor in Social and Behavioral Sciences with expertise in social and structural determinants of health (e.g. social and community context, economic stability, neighborhood and built environment).
+Tenure-Track Faculty Position in Social and Behavioral Sciences The Yale School of Public Health (YSPH) seeks to hire a scholar at the level of Assistant or Associate Professor in Social and Behavioral Sciences with expertise in the development of qualitative research methods, particularly as applies to implementation, dissemination and prevention science.

 Applicants should have a doctoral degree in public health, sociology, demography, anthropology, psychology, political science or related fields by the start of appointment.
-In addition, applicants with additional focus on one or more of the following are encouraged to apply: health equity, racial and ethnic disparities, global health, immigration health, structural interventions, and social epidemiologic methods.
+In addition, applicants with additional focus on one or more of the following are encouraged to apply: interventional research related to health equity, global health, structural interventions, HIV/AIDs, reproductive health, mental health, and chronic disease preventions.
 A record of research and scholarly accomplishments, as well as teaching experience is highly valued.

-Yale University is an Affirmative Action/Equal Opportunity Employer and welcomes applications from women, members of minority groups, persons with disabilities and protected veterans.
+Yale is an Affirmative Action/Equal Opportunity employer.
+Yale values diversity in its faculty, students, and staff and especially welcomes applications from women, persons with disabilities, protected veterans, and underrepresented minorities.